EMC China Lab

 UL certification is one of the most well-known safety certification bodies in the U.S. This certification primarily focuses on the safety and conformity of products and covers a wide range of fields, including electronic products, household appliances, and construction materials.
 Products that pass UL certification can display the UL mark, proving they meet relevant safety standards and requirements.

-2. FCC Certification (Federal Communications Commission)
+2. fcc Certification (Federal Communications Commission)

-FCC certification is a requirement for wireless communication devices, focusing on the product's use of radio frequency spectrum and electromagnetic radiation.
+fcc certification is a requirement for wireless communication devices, focusing on the product's use of radio frequency spectrum and electromagnetic radiation.
 Wireless communication devices such as routers, Bluetooth devices, etc., exported to the U.S., must obtain FCC certification to ensure they do not interfere with other devices and radio frequencies.

 3. FDA Certification (Food and Drug Administration)